 Nissan Versa Interior

-- "The Versa sedan's cabin quality is disappointing because its basic materials and controls are a step backward from the prior-generation car." -- Cars.com
+- "The Versa sedan's cabin quality is disappointing because its basic materials and controls are a step backward from the prior-generation car.
+However, the Versa remains a space-efficient car and can comfortably accommodate adult passengers in the front and rear seats at the same time." -- Cars.com (2013)

 Next Steps: Nissan Versa

-- Find low financing rates for the Nissan Versa
+- View the best prices for the 2014 Nissan Versa

 - See Affordable Small Cars rankings